 Once weakness forms in the enamel, a cavity can develop on the tooth.
 Cavities are holes that form on the tooth surface, and dentists treat them with fillings.
 When a person chooses to ignore cavities, the hole will continue to expand until it reaches the pulp chamber.
 This is where the nerve and blood vessels of the tooth are located.
 Bacteria and acids in the mouth attack the nerve and blood vessels through the compromised pulp.

 The first sign of a compromised pulp chamber is reoccurring toothaches.
-Food and drink often hit the nerve and triggers the pain.
+Food and drink often hit the nerve and trigger the pain.
 Over time, bacteria will eventually infect the pulp chamber.

 Dental infections need immediate treatment